There’s a reason everyone loves fall, and it’s not simply because of the

 Underwood Family Farms, 3370 Sunset Valley Rd, Moorpark, CA 93021, USA

-Fall Harvest on the Farm at Underwood Family Farms is your classic fall festival, but in sunny Southern California.
+Fall Harvest on the Farm at Underwood Family Farms is your classic fall festival in sunny Southern California.
 Every fall, farmers at this

 Fall Harvest on the Farm

-runs Sept.
-25 through Oct.
-31, so there's plenty of time to plan a trip to this incredible fall festival in SoCal.
+normally runs from September through October, so there's plenty of time to plan a trip to this incredible fall festival in SoCal.

 Leavenworth Oktoberfest - Leavenworth, Washington

 is one of the most postcard-perfect places in Washington.
 Each holiday season, the entire town is transformed into a veritable winter wonderland, so it should come as no surprise to find the town decked out in fall spirit once September rolls around.
 Leavenworth's Oktoberfest is a perennial favorite in the Evergreen State; this charming little Bavarian village goes all out for this annual event.
 Live music, delicious brats and sauerkraut, arts and crafts, family-friendly activities, and an everlasting supply of quality beer... once you experience Oktoberfest in Leavenworth, you'll see why so many return year after year.

 8325 SW Nyberg St, Tualatin, OR 97062, USA